-Have you heard the adage, “compare and despair”?
+You’ve heard the adage “compare and despair?”
 Dare to be Fabulous proposes this antidote: “relate and celebrate!”
-The personal is universal, and the universal personal.
-Every affirming action reverberates into the world and bolsters others in its wake.

 - “Kathleen Courtney is Behind the Scenes at Alameda Point,” Oakland Magazine

-- Op-Ed: “Bill is needed to help restore California as film capital,” Bay Area News Group (11 daily and weekly newspapers)
+- “Bill is needed to help restore California as film capital,” Bay Area News Group (published in 11 daily and weekly newspapers)